open5e/open5e/source/classes/barbarian.rst

 frenzy when you rage.
 If you do so, for the duration of your rage you can make a single melee weapon attack as a bonus action on each of your turns after this one.
-When your rage ends, you suffer one level of exhaustion (as described in appendix A).
+When your rage ends, you suffer one level of :ref:`srd:exhaustion` (as described in :ref:`srd:conditions`).

 Mindless Rage
 ~~~~~~~~~~~~~

-Beginning at 6th level, you can't be charmed or frightened while raging.
+Beginning at 6th level, you can't be :ref:`srd:charmed` or :ref:`srd:frightened` while raging.
-If you are charmed or frightened when you enter your rage, the effect is
+If you are :ref:`srd:charmed` or :ref:`srd:frightened` when you enter your rage, the effect is
 suspended for the duration of the rage.

 Intimidating Presence